evisocode/predict_energy_market/README.md

 | MI6   |2 MWh (sell)    | 10 €/MWh   | 25 €/MWh       | accepted | 50 €   |
 | DISPATCH   |1 MWh (purchase)    | -    | 60 €/MWh       | accepted | -60 €   |

-The total cost for that hour in SPOT MARKET was -610 € =-440-220+50 The total energy reserved was 10 MWh = 8+4-2
+-The total cost for that hour in SPOT MARKET was -610 € =-440-220+50
+- The total energy reserved was 10 MWh = 8+4-2
-The total cost for that hour, including DISPATCH MARKET was -670 €
+- The total cost for that hour, including DISPATCH MARKET was -670 €

 **RULES FOR EACH BID**
 - submitted for a specific HOUR of a specific DAY